Anatomy of an Attack

 Taking advantage of gathered intelligence, the adversary moves laterally secretly gaining access to critical systems and exfiltrating data without being detected.

-AJ discusses how email is the preferred channel cybercriminals use to launch a data breach attack.
+Former VP of Product Management, AJ Shipley, discusses how email is the preferred channel cybercriminals use to launch a data breach attack.

 Cyber criminals constantly evolve tactics to trick people into downloading malware, sending information, or logging into fake web pages.
 Identity deception is a key tactic used to establish sender trust and to convince the victim to take action.